MatejKocourek/apt-fuzzer/code-coverage/README.md

 end_of_record
 ```

-- `TN` is the name of the test
+- `TN` is the name of the test and must be non-empty
 - `SF` starts a section for one given C file
 - `DA` gives the covered line number and the number of times it was hit
 - `LH` is the number of covered lines
 - `LF` is the number of instrumented lines
 - `end_of_record` ends a section giving coverage for a given C file

-You can have several sections in one `lcov.info` file.
+You can have several sections in one `coverage.lcov` file.
 The line coverage for one file as a percentage is `LH / LF * 100`.

 ## Minimal supported subset of C